 - Tim Oates CBE, Group Director of Assessment Research and Development, Cambridge Assessment.

-Full list of recommendations from the report:
+Full list of Testing the Water’s recommendations:

 - The Department for Education alongside other organisations should develop a Central Assessment Bank.